 Herbal Medicine Careers: Job Descriptions and Educational Info

 Herbalists focus on the medicinal properties of herbs, flowers and plants.
-Some herbalists may specialize in the growth and cultivation of medicinal herbs from either their home garden or the wild, while others specialize in the pharmaceutical area of herbalism and offer herbs as parts of treatment programs for numerous diseases.
+Some herbalists may specialize in the growth and cultivation of medicinal herbs from either their home gardens or the wild, while others specialize in the pharmaceutical area of herbalism and offer herbs as parts of treatment programs for numerous diseases.
 Professionals can also work in both of these aspects of herbalism while running their own businesses.
-Medications derived from herbs can aid in the treatment and prevention of many diseases and problems, including weight loss and management, heart disease and insomnia.
-While the U.S. Bureau of Labor Statistics (BLS) doesn't list herbalists separately, these workers were grouped within health practitioners and technical workers and made an average of $53,610 in May 2012.

 Related to Herbal Medicine Careers: Job Descriptions and Educational Info